-Following a call out for artists in late August 2020 by Fusion Arts and partner Oxford City Council, three new murals are to being installed in Oxford and along Cowley Road (at time of writing, George Street and Manzil Way have been finished).
-Each mural spreads the stay safe message to highlight the current pandemic situation, whilst reflecting the area and Oxford’s diverse communities.
+Following a call out for artists in late August 2020 by Fusion Arts and partner Oxford City Council, three new murals were installed in Oxford and along Cowley Road.
+In response to our current pandemic, each mural spreads a “stay safe and look after each other” message , whilst reflecting the area and Oxford’s diverse communities.

-The hope is that this mural brings a vibrancy and wow-factor to the disused units and creates joy for locals and visitors to the city.
+The aim for this mural was to bring vibrancy and a wow-factor to the disused units, creating a spot of interest and excitement for Oxford locals and visitors alike.

-Embden has used his bold colour palette and infectious graphic style on projects all over the world, but due to the pandemic is back here in Oxfordshire with family.
+Embden has used his bold colour palette and infectious graphic style on projects all over the world, but was back in Oxfordshire with family at the time of this commission.
 Embden does commercial work for global brands but his passion lies in community-based projects where he interacts and engages with the public, looking upon his work as performance art, feeding off the surrounding environment and the energy of people that he meets.

-On Friday 18th September, artist Bryony Benge-Abbot started a mural in the gardens, weaving in statements of gratitude for acts of kindness people have shown throughout lockdown.
-These statements were collected from the local community via social media and face to face and are included in the mural as a thank you, demonstrating how our communities rely on each other and are interconnected.
-The stay safe message and the need to support each other at this time also plays a big part.
+During September 2020, artist Bryony Benge-Abbot created a mural in Manzil Way Gardens that incorporated statements of gratitude for acts of kindness that people have experienced throughout lockdown.
+These statements were collected from the local community both over social media and face-to-face, and are included in the mural as a thank you, demonstrating how our communities rely on each other and are interconnected.

 “This is exactly the kind of project I love – purposeful, meaningful public engagement with science, injecting beauty into urban space, conveying important messages of compassion and interconnectedness.
 Street art is such a great way to publicly express gratitude towards key workers and to celebrate the greater sense of solidarity that emerged during lockdown, in spite of all of the hardships and challenges we’ve been facing.